Amit0412/Python_Packet_Capture/README.md

+In order to run this code we had created a Linux based Virtual machine using virtual box on temporary basis.

 # Python_Packet_Capture:

 This is the repository which contains how to just capture any network packet by using Python programming language.